The Daniel Fast is becoming so popular, it’s honestly really exciting!

-These foods should be avoided during the Daniel Fast.
-The most important thing is to CHECK THE LABELS before you eat anything.
-You will be shocked at the amount of added preservatives and sugars that are in most packaged or pre-made foods.
+These foods should be absolutely avoided during the Daniel Fast.
+If you are eating packaged or pre-made foods, I highly recommend CHECKING THE LABEL before eating it.
+You will be shocked at the amount of added preservatives and sugars that sneak themselves into packaged or pre-made foods.

 All Meat and Animal Products – Includes but not limited to: